photoprism/photoprism-docs/docs/user-guide/backups/restore.md

 docker compose exec photoprism photoprism restore -i [filename]
 ```

+When the database is restored, all user accounts and passwords are restored as well.
+If you have changed your password, you must thus use the old password to sign in.

 !!! tldr ""
-    When the database is restored, all user accounts and passwords will be restored as well.
+    Note that our guides now use the new `docker compose` command by default.
+If your server does not yet support it, you can still use `docker-compose`.